With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreChildrens Home Assoc Of Illinois is a mental health treatment clinic in Peoria County, Illinois, located at 2011 North Knoxville Avenue, 61604 zip code.
+Learn MoreChildrens Home Assoc Of Illinois is one of mental health facilities in Peoria County, Illinois, located at 2011 North Knoxville Avenue, 61604 zip code.
 Childrens Home Assoc Of Illinois provides outpatient treatment.
-Childrens Home Assoc Of Illinois provides activity therapy, psychotropic medication and cognitive behavioral therapy to adults, children / adolescents and young adults.
-Additional services provided by Childrens Home Assoc Of Illinois consist of court-ordered outpatient treatment, case management and suicide prevention services.
+Childrens Home Assoc Of Illinois provides activity therapy, behavior modification and individual psychotherapy to adults, young adults and children / adolescents.
+Additional services provided at Childrens Home Assoc Of Illinois include family psychoeducation, court-ordered outpatient treatment and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.